 You will find ISFJs in roles behind the scenes such as a production assistant, technical support, office manager, etc. If an employer ends up changing a structure, especially without consulting the ISFJ in question, they can feel betrayed.
 The best solution for this is to inform them in advance.
 This gives them time to change their old processes and adapt to the new one.

 Jobs ISFJ avoids

 The ISFJ personality can lend itself well to any job but there are certain roles that might not fit well with their innate nature.
 In order to excel in your career, an ISFJ should try and avoid some roles that do not make the best use of their traits or do not allow them to excel in the nature they have.
 If you thrust an ISFJ in an environment that is out of sync with their personal qualities, they may feel pressurized and stressed.
 This will have a negative impact not just on the outcome of the job but also on their health.

 Some jobs are not particularly suited to this type, maybe because they require a high level of extrovert attitude or low sensitivity levels.
 Positions like a journalist, attorney, economist, copywriter, marketing manager, financial manager, market researcher, and insurance agent are ill-fit for the defender nature.
 Therefore, they would do better to avoid them.

 Front-facing jobs are not the best ones for them like flight attendants, sales executives, tour guides and front-desk office executives.

 The ISFJ will also avoid dynamic offices.
-Startups aren’t a good option because they require you to be on your edge and constantly changing your ideas, tactics and styles.
-This frequency of change isn’t suitable to the ISFJ temperament that desires solid structures and processes.
+Startups aren’t a good option because they require you to be on your edge and constantly changing your ideas, tactics, and styles.
+This frequency of change isn’t suitable for the ISFJ temperament that desires solid structures and processes.

 Jobs ISFJ prefers